CheKambouris/UniProjectChess/README.md

 # UniProject: Chess
-A chess engine built with C++ and SDL.
+A chess engine built with C++.
+This version of chess does not include: Castling, En Passant, Promotion.